Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: The eDMA package for R

 Furthermore, if the supplied data is a \code{ts}, \code{zoo} or \code{xts} object, the class membership is automatically transferred to the output of the \code{as.data.frame()} method.

 The \code{plot()} method is also available for the class \code{DMA}.
 Specifically, this method prints an interactive menu in the console permitting the user to chose between a series of interesting graphical representation of the estimated quantities.
-It can be straightforwardly executed running:
+It can be straightforwardly executed running

-\begin{CodeChunk} \begin{CodeInput} R> plot(Fit) \end{CodeInput} \begin{CodeOutput} Print 1-11 or 0 to exit 1: Point forecasts 2: Predictive likelihood 3: Posterior weighted average of delta 4: Posterior inclusion probabilities of the predictors 5: Posterior probability of the degree of instability 6: Filtered estimates of the regression coefficients, theta 7: Observational variance 8: Variance due to errors in the estimation of the coefficients 9: Variance due to model uncertainty 10: Variance due to uncertainty with respect to the choice of the degrees of time-variation in the regression coefficients 11: Expected number of predictors (average size) 12: Number of predictors (highest posterior model probability) (DMS) 13: Highest posterior model probability (DMS) 14: Point forecasts (highest posterior model probability) (DMS) 15: Predictive likelihood (highest posterior model probability) (DMS) \end{CodeOutput} \end{CodeChunk} and selecting the desiderated options.
+\begin{CodeChunk} \begin{CodeInput} R> plot(Fit) \end{CodeInput} \begin{CodeOutput} Type 1-16 or 0 to exit 1: Point forecast 2: Predictive likelihood 3: Posterior weighted average of delta 4: Posterior inclusion probabilities of the predictors 5: Posterior probabilities of the forgetting factors 6: Filtered estimates of the regression coefficients 7: Variance decomposition 8: Observational variance 9: Variance due to errors in the estimation of the coefficients, theta 10: Variance due to model uncertainty 11: Variance due to uncertainty with respect to the choice of the degrees of time-variation in the regression coefficients 12: Expected number of predictors (average size) 13: Number of predictors (highest posterior model probability) (DMS) 14: Highest posterior model probability (DMS) 15: Point forecasts (highest posterior model probability) (DMS) 16: Predictive likelihood (highest posterior model probability) (DMS) \end{CodeOutput} \end{CodeChunk} and selecting the desiderated options.
 The additional character argument, \code{which}, can be supplied in order to directly plot one particular quantity.
 Possible values for \code{which} are the same of the \code{as.data.frame()} method.
 Similar to \code{as.data.frame()}, the additional \code{numeric} argument \code{iBurnPeriod} determines the length of the burn--in period.
 Typically, it takes around $30$ to $50$ for the model to adapt to the time--series given the prior.
-Therefore, in almost all applications, the first $30$ to $50$ observations are discarded.
+Therefore, in almost all applications, the first $30$ to $50$ observations should be discarded.

 The code:

 \begin{CodeChunk} \begin{CodeInput} R> plot(Fit, which = "mincpmt", iBurnPeriod = 50) \end{CodeInput} \end{CodeChunk}

 plots the inclusion probabilities for the predictors discarding the first 50 observations.
 The outcome is reported in Figure~\ref{fig:inclusionprob_simulation}.
 As expected, $x_1$ to $x_4$ quickly converge to $1$ after few observations.
 Conversely, the inclusion probabilities of the last two predictors with loading factor equal to zero, quickly converge to $0$.